farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 You don't need to worry about talents right now, especially if you just started your campaign.

-When your campaign reaches a significant turning point, you can read [**Mechanics&nbsp;»&nbsp;Progression**](progression#milestones) to know how to make the characters feel more powerful.
+When your campaign reaches a significant turning point, you can read [**Mechanics&nbsp;»&nbsp;Progression**](progression#milestones) to know how to make the characters feel more flexible.

 ## Projects and Complications